Posted on Saturday, September 10th, 2022 at 6:05 pm

 Insurance Claim Process After the Demand Letter Is Sent

-When your attorney sends the demand letter, all you can do is wait.
+When your attorney sends the demand letter, you can only wait.
 The insurance company will review the letter and accompanying evidence to determine whether their policyholder is liable for the incident.
-The insurer will perform their own investigation and decide whether they agree with your lawyer’s interpretation of the evidence.
+The insurer will perform their investigation and decide whether they agree with your lawyer’s interpretation of the evidence.

 Three possible scenarios can result from sending a demand letter during a personal injury insurance claim: